 Rules of the Road: Kids and Bicycle Safety

 Bike riding is an annual rite of passage for kids in my neighborhood.
 For a 10-year-old, biking to a friend’s house or the park means summertime freedom.
 Unfortunately, a fun bike ride can also result in serious injury or even death if bike safety rules are ignored.
-Each year, 350,000 children under the age of 15 end up in hospital emergency rooms due to biking accidents.
+In 2010, bicycle-related injuries sent about 515,000 people to emergency rooms in the U.S., according to the Centers for Disease Control and Prevention.
 Follow these bicycle safety tips to help keep your kids safe on the road:

 What bicycle safety tips do you teach your children?

 Protect the people and things that matter to you most.
 Talk to an insurance agent today.